RU09342/lab-2-blinking-leds-gouldj5/Multiple Blink/README.md

 #### Alternate Speed Control Blink
 Both alternating blinks go at different rates for blinking when a button is pressed

+* Turn on-board resistor and pull-down
+* volatile variable for loop functionality
+* Alternate with while loop and if statements
+* switch statement handles different speeds

 #### Example Code
 ```C
 #include <msp430.h>